PRIVATE ICE CLIMBING TOUR

 This completely depends on the preferences of the group and the weather conditions.
 If it is a lot colder than normal then you and your guide may prefer to focus more on hiking, to stay warm, with only one or two 'climbs' throughout the trip.
 The number of climbs and time on the ice will ultimately be decided by the guide on the day based on many factors.

-A glacier hike usually doesn’t require any use of ropes and relies on your guide to lead you across the surface of the glacier on foot (wearing crampons).
+A glacier hike usually doesn't require any use of ropes and relies on your guide to lead you across the surface of the glacier on foot (wearing crampons).
 It focuses more on exploring the surface of the ice and taking in the scenery.
 We tend to be able to cover the most ground on a glacier hike.
 An ice climbing tour will still require some hiking but will focus on roped single pitch climbs, with ropes.
 In both cases, your guide will have full control of the group and any necessary safety equipment.
-You can check out our Glacier & Ice Cave Guide for more information.

-Ready to make this your tour?
-Get in touch!
+Ready to make this your dream trip?

 Hidden Iceland Logo in Black